Seven Romanian Castles and Palaces You Shouldn’t Miss

 The Palace of Culture

 The most impressive monument in Iasi, once the capital of the historical province of Moldavia, the Palace of Culture was built after the plans of Romanian architect Ioan D. Berindei.
 The construction took place between 1906 and 1925 in a Neo-Gothic style on the ruins of the 15th century medieval princely courts.
-Used for administrative purposes since the beginning, as the Palace of Justice, this is one of the last public institutions in the country built in this architectural style.
+Used for administrative purposes since the beginning, as the Palace of Justice, this is one of the last public institutions in the country built in this grand architectural style.

 It was endowed from the very beginning with modern installations and materials, and from 1955 it served as a museum.
 The palace recently opened after many years of restoration, and hosts today four museums: the Museum of Art, the Museum of Science, the Ethnographic Museum and the Museum of History.